postsharp/postsharp-emails/Markdown/CreatingAspects/cr1.md

     }
 ```

 Having decided what to target what needs to be done next.
-In this very basic od introductions to creating custom aspects let's work on targeting a method.
+In this very basic of introductions to creating custom aspects let's work on targeting a method.
 A not uncommon requirement is to restrict access to methods to certain users.
-Below is a very basic implementation of that.
+The code below is a very basic implementation of that.

 ```c#
 using Metalama.Framework.Aspects;